 “There’s one undeniable motivational force unlike any other: progress – even the perception of it.”
 Tommy Baker -The 1% Rule

-Before working towards your financial goals, you need a starting point.
-A yardstick to measure your progress against.
+Before working towards financial goals, we need a starting point.
+A yardstick to measure progress against.

 Sometimes it can feel like we’re making NO progress towards our goals.
-But when you track your progress with pen and paper (or spreadsheet) it can be surprising just how far you’ve come.
+But when I track our progress with pen and paper (or spreadsheet), it can be surprising just how far we’ve come over the years.

-Now, your starting point may be zero and that’s ok, write it down anyway.
+If you’re following along, your starting point may be zero, and that’s okay; write it down anyway.
 The aim is to make progress.
 And tracking your progress is a great motivator.

-When you track your financial progress, you’re not just guessing at your progress.
-You can actually see results (and areas that need improving).
+When we track our financial progress, we’re not just guessing our progress.
+We can actually see results (and areas that need improving).

 How to Track Your Financial Progress

-The steps to tracking your financial progress are straightforward:
+The steps to tracking your financial progress that I use are straightforward:

 - Write down your beginning balances.
 That means to write down the balance of your savings accounts and debts as of TODAY.

 - Write down the balance of the same accounts in six months’ time or twelve months’ time and compare the difference.